 21 Driving Games for Electric Wheelchair Users

-These powered wheelchair mobility exercises are suitable for children and young people who have profound and multiple learning and physical difficulties which may also be associated with complex medical and health needs.
+These powered wheelchair mobility exercises are suitable for children and young people with Cerebral Palsy who use an electric wheelchair.

 We have found this fabulous programme from Nicole Wilkins – a children’s OT.
 It takes you through some lovely progressions and games to play as your child learns how to use an electric wheelchair.